New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2020

-Dan Amos celebrates his 30th anniversary as CEO, and we celebrate the 25th anniversary of the Aflac Cancer and Blood Disorders Center.
+Dan Amos celebrated his 30th anniversary as CEO, and we celebrated the 25th anniversary of the Aflac Cancer and Blood Disorders Center.

 2022

-In January, Aflac launched a national initiative, Close the Gap, to address medical debt and disparities in health and wealth in America – an issue that affects close to 50% of Americans and disproportionately impacts people of color and those in low-income communities.
+In January 2022, Aflac launched a national initiative, Close the Gap, to help address medical debt and disparities in health and wealth in America, an issue that affects close to 50% of Americans and disproportionately impacts people of color and those in low-income communities.